-I am Professorial Lecturer in the Department of Management and Academic Director of the Sustainability Management program in the Kogod School of Business at American University in Washington, DC, and Affiliated Research Faculty with the AU Center for Innovation in the Capital.
+I am Professorial Lecturer in the Department of Management and Academic Director of the Sustainability Management program in the Kogod School of Business at American University in Washington, DC.
+I am also Affiliated Research Faculty with the AU Center for Innovation in the Capital.
 I hold a courtesy appointment as Senior Fellow in the Schar School of Policy and Government at George Mason University.

 I earned my PhD in Public Policy and a MSc in Applied Economics with a minor in International Development from the University of Missouri-Columbia.
 Go Tigers!
-I earned my BSc in Sustainable Development from EARTH University in Costa Rica, which was nominated for a 2016 Nobel Peace Prize for its commitment to "training leaders of change dedicated to creating a more peaceful and just society."
+I earned my BSc in Sustainable Agriculture and Natural Resource Management from EARTH University in Costa Rica, which was nominated for a 2016 Nobel Peace Prize for its commitment to "training leaders of change dedicated to creating a more peaceful and just society."

-My research interests lie at the intersection of entrepreneurship, regional science, and public policy, and include entrepreneurship policy, regional innovation, entrepreneurial finance, corporate social responsibility, and crowdfunding.
+My research interests lie at the intersection of entrepreneurship and regional science, and include regional innovation, entrepreneurial finance, crowdfunding, corporate social responsibility, and entrepreneurship policy.